9brada6/tabs-with-posts/development.md

 - ➕ When a query is saved or deleted, in the save or delete notification, also add the name of the query(better user experience), if possible.
 - ➕ Try to speed up plugins, by trying to make a single call to database.
 For example for a list of posts, don't get the views for each one, but for all together.

-### Various

-- Make sure that Jquery UI JS that we enqueue don't interfere with other jquery ui.

-### Query Settings

-- Add interaction between settings warning: post__in and ignore_sticky_posts
-will interact if they are both set.
-This warning should be shown only if they are both set.

-- Add a lot of notices in order by setting.
-Some ideas: if orderby comments is set in asc order.
-If only order by comments is set, then suggest to add orderby date.
-- Add in documentation examples on how to use advanced arguments and what query filters to use.
-- Order: maybe add more orders, like post__in?.

 ### Plugins

 - Make Plugin DFactory Block Suppress filter option.